PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Experiments

-\textbf{Impact of non-IID Degree.} We assess robustness to data heterogeneity by varying the Dirichlet parameter $\alpha.$ In addition to the default $\alpha=0.5$, we consider a near-IID setting ($\alpha=5.0$) and a highly skewed non-IID setting ($\alpha=0.1$).
+\textbf{Sensitivity to Data Heterogeneity (Dirichlet $\alpha$).} We assess robustness to data heterogeneity by varying the Dirichlet parameter $\alpha.$ In addition to the default $\alpha=0.5$, we consider a near-IID setting ($\alpha=5.0$) and a highly skewed non-IID setting ($\alpha=0.1$).
 Table~\ref{tab:ablation-non-iid} reports mean accuracies.
 When the data are near-IID or mildly heterogeneous ($\alpha=5.0$ and $0.5$), \PARSE exceeds the strongest competitor by 1.1\%--1.5\%.
 Under severe heterogeneity ($\alpha=0.1$), the margin widens to about 2.9\%, indicating that feature fission and partial alignment remains effective even in the most challenging non-IID regimes.

-{\bf Effect of Contrastive Loss.} We vary the coefficient $\beta$ in Eq.~\ref{eq:final_loss}, which scales the contrastive-diversity term for multimodal agents, from $0$ to $0.4$, and report accuracies in~Table~\ref{tab:beta_ablation}.
+\textbf{Sensitivity to Contrastive Weight $\beta.$} We vary the coefficient $\beta$ in Eq.~\ref{eq:final_loss}, which scales the contrastive-diversity term for multimodal agents, from $0$ to $0.4$, and report accuracies in~Table~\ref{tab:beta_ablation}.
 Setting $\beta=0.2$ consistently improves both uni- and multimodal accuracy, indicating that a moderate contrastive signal strengthens cross-modal consistency.
 For $\beta>0.2$, multimodal accuracy declines because the contrastive objective begins to dominate, emphasizing modality-shared but task-irrelevant patterns and hindering supervised learning.

-\textbf{Impact of Overlay Topology.} We evaluate \PARSE and all baselines on three P2P overlay topologies: \textit{Ring}~\citep{ring}; \textit{Chordal Ring}~\citep{ahmad2022studies}, which augments each node with a diametrically opposite link and roughly halves the diameter; and \textit{Random Gossip}~\citep{de2023epidemic}, where each round each agent exchanges with two random peers from the same group.
+\textbf{Overlay Topology Sensitivity.} We evaluate \PARSE and all baselines on three P2P overlay topologies: \textit{Ring}~\cite{ring}; \textit{Chordal Ring}~\cite{ahmad2022studies}, which augments each node with a diametrically opposite link and roughly halves the diameter; and \textit{Random Gossip}~\cite{de2023epidemic}, where each round each agent exchanges with two random peers from the same group.
 Fig.~\ref{fig:topology_ablation} reports the average accuracy over agents. \PARSE converges faster and reaches higher final accuracy than all competitors on every topology.
 Gains are largest on Chordal Ring and Random-Gossip, indicating that \PARSE benefits from shorter path lengths and quicker consensus.